 A step tracker can be a great motivator for kids while hiking as well as to encourage a healthy lifestyle.
 We use it for family competitions, tracking steps to the next snack break, and overall motivating them to keep on going on hikes!
 Which activity tracker is right for you varies by age and what features you’re looking for.
 Also, if family step challenges are of interest beyond hiking and you have an activity tracker watch, consider getting the same brand for your child as tracking in an app can be easier.

 BIGGERFIVE Fitness Tracker Watch – this is a basic step tracker watch, but very easy to use at a low price point where if they lose it or grow tired of it quickly it won’t matter.
 Recommended for ages 4+ years.
 We were impressed with this one for the cost.

 Garmin Vivofit Jr – Is durable, has an impressive one-year battery life, and has a game-like incentive feature.
 Bonus: parents can use the smartphone app to assign chores and schedule alerts.
 Garmin says recommended for ages 4-9yr but we think max-age is more like 6yr.
 Limited band options when purchasing, but there are additional off-brand options.

 Fitbit Ace – there are multiple options with varying features and these watches are recommended for 6yr+.
 Most of the Fitbit Ace options measure steps and active minutes are water-resistant and have five-day battery life.
 They also have interactive elements like step competitions as well as sleep tracking.

 Verizon Gizmo Watch – this watch packs in all the features if you have a Verizon phone plan.
-It has a GPS locator, step tracker, is waterproof, allows for sending/receiving voice notes, call, or text.
+It has a GPS locator, step-tracker, is waterproof, and allows for sending/receiving voice notes, call, or text.
 This is a great option for hiking as well as kids starting to have greater independence, but not yet ready for a cell phone.